Intro

 Coach House Platinum

-The Coach House Platinum series focuses on refinement and long-term durability.
-Its solid structure and premium feel make it a frequent choice among experienced RV travelers.
+The Coach House Platinum series aims for a clean finish and long-term strength.
+Its solid structure and high-end feel make it a common choice among seasoned RV users.

 Highlights include: